onera/RefractionShift/README.md

 ```bash
 pip install RefractionShift
 ```
+The file `example.py` contains a working example.

 ## Usage
-This module allow you to calculate the lateral shift with four different methods.
+This module allows you to calculate the lateral shift with four different methods.
 First, using numerical integration along the optical path of the light ray.
-We have employed the two-layer model of the atmosphere, with a constant temperature gradient in the troposphere and nil beyond.
-Second, it is possible to use three approximations of different order depending on the refractive index and the Earth's roundness.
+To do so, we employ the two-layer model of the atmosphere, with a constant temperature gradient in the troposphere and nil beyond.
+In addition, there are three approximations of different order depending on the refractive index and Earth's roundness.
-Details on the use of the four methods are given in the file example.py .
+Details on the use of the four methods are given in the file `example.py`.

 ## License